aframevr/aframe-site/src/community/index.md

 ## User Groups, Events, Meetups

-Have a local user group or do frequent meetups?
+Have a user group or do frequent meetups?
 This is a work-in-progress list so Let us know to list them here!

 - [Bay Area Meetup Group](https://www.meetup.com/A-Frame/)